yihengli2026-cmd/stat359/student/final_project/RAEDME.md

 A normal workflow is:

-1. Generate outputs with the model
+1. Generate outputs with the baseline model
 2. Score those outputs
-3. Summarize the scores
+3. Summarize and plot the results
-4. Plot the results
+4. Create a pirate patch dataset
-5. Patch the model
+5. Fine-tune the model with the patch
-6. Re-run the same evaluation and compare baseline vs patched
+6. Re-run the same evaluation and compare baseline vs. patched results
+7. Train and evaluate the BERT style classifier

 ---